-The Galloup Schools terms are set up as two month modular sessions.
-This allows them to be assembled by the student as needed to match their business plan or fit their financial requirements.
+The Galloup Schools terms are set up as two month sessions, this allows them to be assembled by the student as needed to match their business plan or fit their financial requirements.
 Many students have spread out the two month sessions, some even over several years, taking one term at a time, until they successfully earn their Masters Class Certificate.

-The two month Journeyman Program is the original session designed by Bryan to cover the most useful information in the shortest amount of time.
+The two month Journeyman Program is the original program designed to cover the most useful information in the shortest amount of time.
 The repair topics are aligned with the making of two guitars to form an outline that moves the student through the topics step-by-step.
-For students where time or financing are an issue, this would be the training option for you.
+For students with time or financing issue, this would be the training option for you.
 Many students take the Journeyman Program as a sampler to see how this type of training works for them before advancing to our other training sessions.

-The Technician Program has recently been officially added to the Galloup Schools curriculum as a four month session.
-For many students, a sixteen week commitment ideally fits into their schedule and budget.
+For many students the Technician Class’s sixteen week commitment ideally fits their schedule and budget.
 For students who’ve done their home work, they can see that this training session is the comparable option to other lutherie training programs.
 But by comparison The Technician Program covers the most content in less time and for less money.
 Even if you choose the take advantage of our Enrichment Classes you will still come in under the cost of other lutherie training programs.

 The Master Program was originally developed for the Department of Veterans Affairs to train veterans through the Vocational Rehabilitation Program.
 Once added to the Galloup School’s curriculum it became one of the more popular classes offered.
 One of the biggest advantages to the Master Program is the continual building up of skills over six months of being immersed in guitar building.
 The basic rosette lesson in the first term gives way to you making your own rosette design the second term that is as individual as you.
 In addition, the Master Program is the only Galloup School program where you will get all three Static Voicing Classes and cover the prerequisites necessary for moving on to the Graduate Classes.